mikerkeating/codeium-1/docs/github-issue-manager-2.md

 ### Prompt 13

 Please add the header from the home page into both the issue details and issue create pages

+Please remove the green New Issue button from the body of the issue list and issue details pages (not from the header)

+In the New issue page, please move the breadcrumb to the top of the page - below the header but above the New Issue heading.